Getting Started with Clak

 - An optional argument always starts with

-class to define the argument, like it is possible with python standardargparse
+Argumentclass to define the argument, like it is possible with python standardargparsemodule, with the same syntax asadd_argument()method.

 - An optional argument always starts with